 Research and Project (ReaP) Grants

-- Applicants are responsible for bringing the project to completion within the academic year of receiving funding (exceptions may be allowed).
+- Applicants are responsible to complete the proposed project activities within one year of the award date (exceptions may be allowed).

-- Awarded applicants must provide a final report on the outcome of the project (within 18months of the award date or before applying for another award during the next academic year).
+- Awarded applicants must provide a final report on the outcomes of the project within one year of the award date and before applying for funding the next academic year.

-- Awarded applicants are expected to apply to present their research at the GPSC Student Showcase once their project is complete.
+- Awarded applicants must apply to present their research at the GPSC Student Showcase within 18 months of the award date.

-- Acknowledgement of GPSC’s support is expected on all publicity, presentations, posters and publications regarding the research project.
+- Awarded applicants must acknowledge GPSC on all publicity, presentations, posters, and publications regarding the research project.
 The GPSC logo will be provided for use if funding is awarded.

-- Allocated funds may only be used for the purposes for which they were approved by GPSC.
-Exceptions for allocated funds may be allowed only if reallocation requests are made in a timely manner.
-Reallocation request must be completed using this form and may take up to four weeks to review.
+- Funds may only be used for the purpose(s) approved by the GPSC.
+Awarded applicants may request to reallocate funds; reallocation requests may take up to four weeks to review.

 - It is the responsibility of the individual or the organization to ensure that allocated funds are spent in accordance with University of Arizona and Arizona Board of Regents (ABOR) policies, and any other policies the recipient is expected to comply with.